-In the past twenty years, more than 90% of the wild chimpanzee population in Cote d'Ivoire has disappeared.
-Most chimpanzees are killed either for the bushmeat trade or from loss of habitat.
-For every orphan chimpanzee captured for the pet market, an estimated 10 chimpanzees have been killed and sold as bushmeat.
-There may be as few as 1,000 chimpanzees left in Cote d'Ivoire, meaning that they are on the brink of extinction in this country.
+Over the last twenty years, more than 90% of the wild chimpanzee population in Côte d'Ivoire has disappeared.
+Most chimpanzees are killed either for the bushmeat trade or due to habitat loss.
+For every orphaned chimpanzee captured for the pet market, around 10 chimpanzees have been killed and sold as bushmeat.
+There are perhaps only 1,000 chimpanzees left in Côte d'Ivoire, which means they are on the brink of extinction in this country.

-AKATIA will create a sanctuary in Cote d'Ivoire to care for baby, toddler, and adult chimpanzees and to provide them a natural home in the forest.
-We believe that every chimp deserves to be wild and return to the forest.
-AKATIA will also launch a release program to introduce a select number of chimpanzees that have demonstrated the ability to feed themselves and function effectively as a group into the wild.
-The sensitization of the local population on the importance of protecting endangered species is critical to improving the protection for wild chimps within the park, and will be a key element of Akatia's work in the park.
+AKATIA has set up a chimpanzee rescue center 1h30 from Abidjan in Côte d'Ivoire to care for babies, toddlers and adult chimpanzees and offer them a natural home in the forest.
+We believe that every chimpanzee deserves to be wild and return to the forest.
+AKATIA will also launch a release program to introduce a number of chimpanzees who have demonstrated their ability to feed and function effectively as a group in the wild.
+Raising local awareness of the importance of protecting endangered species is essential to improving the protection of wild chimpanzees in the park, and will be a key element of Akatia's work in the park.